 Payments to Class Members will be made only: (1) if the Court approves the Settlements and after any appeals are resolved, and (2) in accordance with the Distribution Plan to distribute the Settlement Funds minus expenses and Court-approved attorneys' fees ("Net Settlement Fund") to Class Members.
 The Distribution Plan, as approved by the Court, will determine the amount, if any, that each Class Member will receive.
-The proposed distribution plan for these Settlements is to make a pro rata distribution to each Class Member resident in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases per Class Member of Capacitors of film or electrolytic Capacitors during the Settlement class period.
+The proposed distribution plan for these Settlements is to make a pro rata distribution to each Class Member in a state that permits indirect purchaser antitrust claims based upon the number of approved purchases of Capacitors per Class Member during the Settlement class period.
 A list of the states that permit indirect purchaser class claims is set forth on the website www.capacitorsindirectcase.com.